Demo-Graphics is back! We’re looking at where the “comic fans” stand when it comes to demographic details as of March 1st!

 We use key terms, “likes”, that users have indicated and have come up with our own set to measure each month.
 There’s over 50 terms used (and no I won’t release them).
 We stick to specific terms for the industry such as “comics” and “graphic novels” and “one-shots” as well as publishers and leave out broad terms like specific characters or stories.
 Just because someone likes Batman doesn’t mean they like comics.

 This data is important in that it shows who the potential comic audience could be.
 These are not purchasers, these are people who have shown an affinity for comics and are potential purchasers and those with an interest.

 Also, with this being online/technology, due to laws and restrictions, those under the age of 13 are underrepresented.

-Facebook Population: Over 61,000,000 in the United States
+Facebook Population: Around 60 million in the United States

 Gender and Age

 Women have been a majority for a long time in this reporting.
 They continue to be exactly that accounting for 51.67% of the comic fans down from last month’s 52.24%.
 Men accounted for 47.76% last month and now account for 48.33%.
 Women regularly became the majority of the fandom back in October 2017 when we first saw a 50/50 split in the demographics.

 Facebook still is not good about placing gender in a binary, but it’s still a goal to better report beyond just the two regularly listed.

 As we can see by the numbers below, women do slip as the majority from around age 22 to 33.